wx-chevalier/Awesome-Lists-and-CheatSheets/Middleware/DistributedCompute/Datawarehouse/Datawarehouse-OpenSource-List.md

 - [2017-Mondrian #Project#](https://github.com/pentaho/mondrian): Mondrian is an Online Analytical Processing (OLAP) server that enables business users to analyze large quantities of data in real-time.

-- [Pinot #Project#](https://github.com/linkedin/pinot): Pinot is a realtime distributed OLAP datastore, which is used at LinkedIn to deliver scalable real time analytics with low latency.
+- [2021-Pinot #Project#](https://github.com/linkedin/pinot): Pinot is a realtime distributed OLAP datastore, which is used at LinkedIn to deliver scalable real time analytics with low latency.

+- [2021-Datafuse #Project#](https://github.com/datafuselabs/datafuse): A Modern Real-Time Data Processing & Analytics DBMS with Cloud-Native Architecture, built to make the Data Cloud easy

 ## OLAP Browser